Garrett Cleavinger: Los Angeles Dodgers

 On December 29, 2020, Cleavinger was traded to the Los Angeles Dodgers as part of a three-team trade that sent José Alvarado to the Phillies and minor leaguer Dillon Paulson and a player to be named later to the Tampa Bay Rays.
 On May 11, 2021, Cleavinger recorded his first career major league victory against the Seattle Mariners.
 He pitched in 22 games for the Dodgers, with a 2–4 record and 3.00 ERA.

 Tampa Bay Rays

 On August 1, 2022, Cleavinger was traded to the Tampa Bay Rays in exchange for minor leaguer German Tapia.
+He logged 13 appearances for Tampa Bay to close out the year, posting a 2.41 ERA with 25 strikeouts in 18.2 innings pitched.

+In 2023, Cleavinger worked out of Tampa Bay's bullpen, pitching in 15 games and recording a 3.00 ERA with 14 strikeouts in 12.0 innings of work.
+In a May 7 appearance against the New York Yankees, Cleavinger suffered a knee injury after tagging Aaron Hicks out in a rundown.
+The following day, he was diagnosed with a torn ACL, an injury likely to end his season.

 Personal life

 Cleavinger's uncle Matt McWilliams played in the Atlanta Braves organization.